 3. Download audio lessons for on-the-go learning.

 If your busy schedule keeps you from sitting down at a desk to review flashcards, then turn to audio learning.
-Download Rocket Languages handy Interactive Audio Lessons to play in the car or while you’re running errands.
-At about twenty minutes each, each interactive lesson is perfect for a commute.
+Download Rocket Languages handy Interactive Audio Lessons to play in the car or while you’re running errands and learn real world conversations.
+At between 20 and 40 minutes each, each interactive lesson is perfect for a commute.

 4. Get addicted to a TV show.